-Upon successful completion of the course, students will be able to
+Upon successful completion of the course, you will be able to

-- 1. Recognize how significant works illuminate enduring human concerns. - 2.
-Respond to such works by writing both research-based critical analyses and personal responses. - 3.
-Write clearly and effectively.
+- 1. recognize how significant works illuminate enduring human concerns; - 2. respond to such works by writing both research-based critical analyses and personal responses; - 3. write clearly and effectively.